kubernetes-el/kubernetes-el/Readme.md

 This project is in early stages, but the following are implemented:

-- Live-updating lists of pods and configmaps
+- Live-updating lists of kubernetes resources
-- Showing logs for pods
-- Exec'ing into a pod's docker container
-- Getting configmaps and secrets
+- Viewing and deleting pods, configmaps and secrets
+- Switching contexts and namespaces.
+- Showing logs and exec'ing into containers
 - Describing pods
-- Deleting pods and configmaps
-- Switching contexts and namespaces.

 ## Usage

-Run `M-x kubernetes-display-pods` or `M-x kubernetes-display-configmaps` to get started.
+Run `M-x kubernetes-overview` to get started.

 ## Installation